 It is a legal requirement for everyone to complete the census.
 Doing so helps us and other public services understand more about the people that live in Cambridge.
 This in turn helps us provide services that better meet the needs of those people.

-We are working with ONS and colleagues at the county council to ensure the census is as successful and accurate as possible, and that the accuracy of its final outputs is improved through the quality assurance process that ONS has established.
+We are working with the Office for National Statistics and colleagues at the county council to ensure the census is as successful and accurate as possible, and that the accuracy of its final outputs is improved through the quality assurance process that ONS has established.

 The results showed that the usually resident population for Cambridge in 2011 was 123,900.
 This was an increase of about 15,000 (13%) since 2001.